unrealwork/atsd-use-cases/LA_Port/README.md

 ### Analysis

 The Port of Los Angeles was able to reduce all measured metrics by a significant amount over the observed period.
-The histogram belows details those changes, showing the frequency of various percentile changes.
+The histogram below details those changes, showing the frequency of various percentile changes.

 **Figure 5.1**